jeffThompson/CreativeProgramming1/Week02_IterationAndLoops/README.md

 * Can you add a decorative border around your quilt?
 * Add ["quilting"](https://en.wikipedia.org/wiki/Quilting) to your finished image (quilting is decorative stitching that is applied on top of the fabric pattern)
 * Can you add an option to your functions to change the colors within the block?
 (Hint: you could pass colors as arguments.)
-* Can you nest functions to generate larger blocks, which get repeated across the quilt, perhaps even rotated?

 ***